What is an EMI of a Custom Loan?

 Fine Print Oversight

-Failing to review the foreclosure and prepayment provisions before signing the contract.
+Not going through the foreclosure and prepayment terms of the contract.

 Dealer Finance